LedgerHQ/app-streaming/docs/encryption-overview.md

 The encryption of an app by Ledger HSMs results into:

-- A manifest which contain in particular the entrypoint address of the ELF binary and the key used to encrypt the pages.
-(The manifest is encrypted using the device public key, more details later.)
+- A manifest which contain in particular the entrypoint address of the ELF binary, the app name and version, etc.
 - The set of encrypted pages with their addresses.

 The host (ie. the PC or the smartphone) isn't trusted and has no knowledge over the keys.